Mercury-Atlas 5: History

-By November 1961, the Soviet Union had launched Yuri Gagarin and Gherman Titov into orbit during the Vostok 1 and Vostok 2 manned orbital flights while the United States had managed only suborbital ones.
-At that time NASA was still debating placing a chimpanzee in orbit as part of the Mercury-Atlas subprogram, with NASA headquarters questioning the wisdom of the Manned Spacecraft Center launching another unmanned Mercury mission.
+By November 1961, the Soviet Union had launched Yuri Gagarin and Gherman Titov into orbit during the Vostok 1 and Vostok 2 crewed orbital flights while the United States had managed only suborbital ones.
+At that time NASA was still debating placing a chimpanzee in orbit as part of the Mercury-Atlas subprogram, with NASA headquarters questioning the wisdom of the Manned Spacecraft Center launching another uncrewed Mercury mission.

 The NASA Public Affairs Office issued a press release prior to the flight, stating "The men in charge of Project Mercury have insisted on orbiting the chimpanzee as a necessary preliminary checkout of the entire Mercury program before risking a human astronaut."

 Launch and orbit

 The flight used Mercury capsule #9 and Atlas #93-D. On February 24, 1961, spacecraft # 9 arrived at Cape Canaveral.
 It took 40 weeks of preflight preparation.
 This was the longest preparation time in the Mercury program.
 The mission of spacecraft #9 kept changing.
 It was first configured for a suborbital instrumented flight, then for a suborbital chimpanzee flight, then a three-orbit instrumented mission, and finally for the orbital flight that Enos flew.

-MA-4's successful flight in September had renewed confidence in the Atlas's reliability, and although an Atlas E test carrying a monkey was lost in a launch failure that November, NASA officials assured the public that it was a different model of booster than the Atlas D used for the Mercury program and that that accident had no relevance here.
+MA-4's successful flight in September had renewed confidence in the Atlas's reliability.
+The Flight Safety Review Board met on November 28 to overview nine Atlas space and missile launches since the review board's last meeting in August.
+Four failures had been caused by an Atlas malfunction.
+Missile 26E lost sustainer thrust following BECO on September 10 and the cause of that incident was still under investigation.
+MIDAS 4 and SAMOS 4 had experienced flight control system malfunctions and 32E had been destroyed shortly after launch on November 10 claiming the life of a squirrel monkey carried as part of a biological payload, but that mishap was due to a random quality control issue that would not affect the more tightly supervised Mercury program.
+The incidents on MIDAS 4 and SAMOS 4 were still under investigation.

 Although MA-4 had performed well, there was still some concern about high vibration levels during the first 20 seconds of liftoff, so the autopilot on MA-5's booster was modified slightly to correct this problem.

-Atlas 93D arrived at CCAS on August 12 and was erected on LC-14 October 6.
-Prelaunch preparation proceeded relatively smoothly, with a number of minor repairs, including a potentially serious problem with the vernier engines not being bolted in place tightly, which could have resulted in damage to the airframe during launch.
+Atlas 93D arrived at CCAS on August 12 and was erected on LC-14 on October 6.
+Prelaunch preparation proceeded relatively smoothly, with a number of minor repairs, including a potentially serious problem with the vernier engines not being bolted in place tightly which could have resulted in damage to the airframe during launch.

 The Range Safety system on Atlas 93D was modified so that a manual cutoff command could be sent to the sustainer engine.
 This was to prevent the capsule from being accidentally boosted into a higher than planned orbit if engine over-acceleration occurred.